bitcraft/pyscroll/README.md

 pyscroll is compatible with pytmx (https://github.com/bitcraft/pytmx), so you can use your Tiled maps.
 It also has out-of-the-box support for PyGame Sprites.

-The included class, BufferedRenderer, gives great framerates, supports layered rendering and can draw itself.
+The included class, PygameGraphics, gives great framerates, supports layered rendering and can draw itself.
 It supports fast layered tile rendering with alpha channel support.
 It also includes animated tile rendering and zooming!